Are You Eligible?

 - You are not an evening- or night-shift employee.

-- You agree not to use any Stanford parking permit (except daily permits, a carpool permit, vanpool permit, SH permit, or service vehicle permit, if applicable) during the time you are registered as a Commute Club member.
+- You agree not to use any Stanford parking permit except a daily permit, department service vehicle permits, and SH permits, if applicable.

-Please note that anyone whose principal place of work is at the VA Hospital, SLAC, or any other worksite that does not participate in Stanford's parking permit system or that does not have an arrangement with P&TS, is not eligible for the Commute Club.
-Selected buildings on Welch Road are eligible for the Commute Club through a pilot program if they meet all other eligibility requirements.
+Please note that anyone whose principal place of work is at the VA Hospital, SLAC, or any other worksite that does not participate in Stanford's parking permit system or that does not have an arrangement with Stanford Transportation, is not eligible for these programs.
+Selected buildings on Welch Road are eligible for the commuter programs through a pilot program if they meet all other eligibility requirements.
 For questions about eligibility, send an email to firstname.lastname@example.org.

-Residents of the faculty/staff leaseholder areas (designated areas only), Stanford West, and Oak Creek are eligible for the Commute Club, assuming they meet all other eligibility requirements.
+Residents of the faculty/staff leaseholder areas (designated areas only), Stanford West, and Oak Creek are eligible for commuter programs, assuming they meet all other eligibility requirements.

-Anyone found to be in violation of the Commute Club and/or parking permit policies set forth by Parking & Transportation Services (P&TS) is subject to revocation of transportation incentives and/or parking privileges.
+Anyone found to be in violation of these policies set forth by Stanford Transportation is subject to revocation of transportation incentives and/or parking privileges.
 Instances of egregious misconduct may result in further administrative, disciplinary, and/or legal action, up to and including termination of employment or expulsion.